 This city served as a valuable checkpoint for the Incas.
-According to Inca laws, these lands were reserved for the dynasty of the Inca rulers.
+According to Inca law, these lands were reserved for the Inca dynasty.

 It is the only place that preserves its ancient Inca urban design.
 It is the prelude to visiting Machu Picchu.

 The Ollantaytambo fortress was an important military, religious, and political center and a strategic place of resistance against the conquerors.
-If you have time before visiting Machu Picchu, you can tour the Inca remains, which you will find here.
+If you have time before visiting Machu Picchu, you can tour the Inca ruins here.

 Here, you will find large fields of traditional cultivation.
 You can also visit the Temple of the Sun, which is built with the same type of perfectly carved stone blocks.